 .

-This excipient, composed of titanium dioxide nanoparticles, has no therapeutic purpose; it is used as a colorant and/or opacifier in the film coating of tablets or in the capsules of capsules for its protective properties against UV radiation.
+This excipient, composed of titanium dioxide nanoparticles, has no therapeutic purpose; it is used as a colorant and/or opacifier in the film coating of tablets or capsules for its protective properties against UV radiation.
 It is therefore to be dissociated from “nano-drugs”, which are voluntarily designed on a nano-scale with the aim of crossing physiological barriers and bringing active substances more rapidly and/or more precisely into the body.

-Thomas Borel, Director of Scientific Affairs at LEEM, the professional organization of drug companies in France, believes that “the excipient E171 ensures the stability of the drug” and that it is therefore “indispensable”For example, to ensure protection and ingestion of the drug.3Cf.
+Thomas Borel, Director of Scientific Affairs at LEEM, the professional organization of drug companies in France, believes that “the excipient E171 ensures the stability of the drug” and that it is therefore “indispensable” for example, to ensure protection and ingestion of the drug3Cf.
 Why titanium dioxide has been banned from plates, but not toothpastes, Challenges, June 7, 2019 and “Removing E171 from drugs would be extremely burdensome,” Rose Up, August 28, 2019.

 That said, brands are now promoting TiO2-free drug coatings4See for example Biogrund’s marketing campaign launched in March 2019: